General Terms and Conditions, special business conditions and house rules for concert-goers and event-attendees at the Alter Oper Frankfurt

 Adherence to the general hygiene rules Please respect our other guests by maintaining the correct etiquette when sneezing or coughing.
 Please maintain the correct distance from other people (at least 1.5 metres) and use the hand-sanitiser dispensers provided.
 At the sinks, you will find soap, paper handtowels and hand sanitiser for thoroughly washing your hands.
 Further hand-sanitiser dispensers have been set up throughout the building.

 Entry To avoid queueing and be able to seat people in the socially distanced manner required by law, entry will begin 45 minutes at the Great Hall (Großer Saal) before the event starts.
 Entry at the Mozart Hall (Mozart Saal) begins 30 minutes before the event starts.
 The auditorium will already be open at this point, and we ask you to take your allocated seat as quickly as possible.
+However, without being asked, please have proof of your vaccination, recovery or testing as well as your ticket and ID ready at the entrance control.

 Cloakroom The cloakrooms to the left and right on Level 1 are open.
 Please note that you are not allowed to carry items/bags larger than approx. 40 x 40 x 20 cm.